QubesOS/qubes-doc/security/split-gpg.md

 `QUBES_GPG_AUTOACCEPT` variable.
 One can override it e.g. in `~/.bash_profile`:

     [user@work-gpg ~]$ echo "export QUBES_GPG_AUTOACCEPT=86400" >> ~/.bash_profile

+Please be aware of the caveat regarding passphrase-protected keys in the [Current limitations][current-limitations] section.

 ### Configuring the client apps to use Split GPG backend ###